 My main cravings are for sweets, and I’ve been doing more baking now that I am isolating at home.
 Nothing unusual, just your standard cookies and cakes!

-Brianna wearing our Air blouse in peachy
+Brianna wearing our maternity blouse

 You’re a working mom, currently in the process of studying for your PHD.
 Can you tell us about the journey and any lessons learned along the way?